Nicolepcx/transformers-the-definitive-guide/README.md

 # Transformers - The definitive Guide
-This is the corresponding code for the book Transformers - The definitive Guide
+This is the corresponding code for the book Transformers - The definitive Guide The book can be found [here](https://oreillymedia.pxf.io/ZQOjdW)

+## TOC
+- Chapter 1 From First Principles to State-of-the-Art Transformers
+- Chapter 2 Transformers for Time Series
+- Chapter 3 Transformers for Vision Tasks
+- Chapter 4 Transformers for Image Generation
+- Chapter 5 Transformers for Video Generation
+- Chapter 6 Transformers for Audio Tasks
+- Chapter 7 Reinforcement Learning Transformers
+- Chapter 8 Transformers for Planing, Reasoning and Coding
+- Chapter 9 AI Agents for Complex Tasks
+- Chapter 10 Optimizing Transformer for Problem Solving
+- Chapter 11 Deploying transformer models
+- Chapter 12 Where to go next

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with `CH` followed by the chapter number.
 For example, CH01.